-Instead, people with chronic digestive problems such as gas, bloating, diarrhea, and/or constipation are often told they have irritable bowel syndrome (IBS) when the underlying problem is actually small intestine bacterial overgrowth.
-Given that IBS is the number one gastrointestinal diagnosis, bacterial overgrowth could be greatly underdiagnosed.
+Instead, people with chronic digestive problems such as gas, bloating, diarrhea, and/or constipation may be told they have irritable bowel syndrome (IBS) when the underlying problem is actually small intestine bacterial overgrowth.
+Given that IBS is the number one gastrointestinal diagnosis, bacterial overgrowth could be underdiagnosed.

 For instance, a study by researchers at Cedars-Sinai Medical Center in California examined 202 people who met the diagnostic criteria for irritable bowel syndrome and gave them a test for bacterial overgrowth called the lactulose hydrogen test.